learn-co-curriculum/dsc-bayes-theorem/README.md

 ### $P(A|B) = \dfrac{P(B|A)P(A)}{P(B)}$

-## A Silly Example
+## A simple example

 Let's take a simple theoretical example to demonstrate.
 Imagine there are two fish tanks at the local pet store.
 The small tank holds 10 Betta fish.
 The large tank has 200 goldfish and 35 Betta fish.
 Given that a fish is a Betta fish, what's the probability it comes from the small tank?

 On the one hand, it seems that if you were to select a fish from the large tank, you'd probably end up with a goldfish.
 However, because these tanks are of such vastly different sizes, the probability that the fish came from the larger tank is actually more probable.

-Using Bayes' Theorem, you are looking to find the probability that the fish came from the small tank, given that it is a Betta fish:
+Using Bayes' theorem, you are looking to find the probability that the fish came from the small tank, given that it is a Betta fish:

 $P(\text{small_tank | Betta_fish}) = \dfrac{P(\text{Beta_fish | small_tank})P(\text{small_tank})}{P(\text{Beta_fish})}$